What do you do?

 During my life-time we have lost half the species we had when I was born.
 This happened without us really understanding that it was happening or that we were causing it.
 Species loss is escalating and our

 Do realise that choosing growing, eating, wearing anything using organic methods has considerable potential to reduce emissions of greenhouse gases causing climate change.
 “Considerable” is the term used by United Nations Scientists— not just my take on it.
 By organic I mean not just free from artificial pesticides and herbicides but also synthetic fertilizers which by-pss the naturally balanced carbon cycle.

-Anthea normally works in the South Coast Collective Shop the 1st Saturday of every month and every Sunday morning.
+Anthea normally works in the South Coast Collective Shop every Friday afternoon and the occasional Sunday